Outreach at GPMC – A Hands-On Ministry

 The Outreach Ministry at GPMC has members who understand the importance of sharing our financial blessings with partners involved in mission.
 Session and Trustees vote a tithe of our annual budget, supplemented by bequests, hunger offerings, shared mission contributions, and special offerings.
 Want to be involved?
 Here are three ways.

 A. Join the Outreach Council.
 The Outreach Council researches and directs funding to those we call partner organizations, many of which are noted on the Outreach Links page.
 Everyone on the council has a voice and vote in directing these funds.
 The Outreach Brochure lets you know the recipients of our largest donations.
 If you want to be involved or you want the full list of our YTD gifts, email Sue Acton.

 B. Hunger Offerings: Vote with your checkbook.
 The Outreach Council selects twelve local organizations every year as Hunger Offering recipients, but you decide how much each one will receive.
 How?
 Every dollar you contribute during the month goes directly to that highlighted partner.
 Bonus: the Outreach Council will match that donation, up to $2,000 per month.

 C. Direct your support.
 The most important way you contribute financially is through your church pledge and annual giving.
-But if, AFTER you have made that commitment, you believe our church Outreach should have even more support, please give generously: through a gift to “Shared Mission,” or to our annual “Easter Offering,” or donate funds and goods such as hygiene kits, food for Shelter Week, supplies for those going to Honduras, whenever the opportunity arises.
+But if, AFTER you have made that commitment, you believe our church Outreach should have even more support, please give generously: through a gift to “Shared Mission,” or to our annual “Easter Offering,” or donate funds and goods such as hygiene kits, food for Shelter Week, supplies for those going to Cuba, whenever the opportunity arises.

 “If you want your money to be thoughtfully and prayerfully directed, give it to the church”